A. List of courses to be taken by a prospective Master in Music major in Composition student with a different B.M. major from other institution.

 Submission and inquiry, email cmu.strings.upd@up.edu.ph

-1. For UP BM-Voice graduates, continuing to the MM Program
+1. For UP BM-Voice graduates continuing to the MM program:

 a.
-An average grade level of 1.5 or better in the MuP 190 level (obtained within the last two years)
+An average grade of 1.5 or higher in the MuP 190 (BM5 program) or MuP 170 (BM4

-2. For UP BM Voice graduates returning more than 2 years after graduating and non-UP applicants: an audition is required.
+2. For UP BM-Voice graduates returning more than two years after graduating, OR whose MuP